reflectoring/reflectoring.github.io/_posts/2020-06-01-spring-boot-hazelcast.md

 **The client-server topology should be used, when the deployment of the application is bigger than the cluster cache.**

+Since we have in the application the clients of the cluster only, we have to find the way to test it.
+It can be done very easily by using [Tescontainers](/spring-boot-flyway-testcontainers/).

 ## Conclusion
 `Hazelcast` java library supports the setting up the cache cluster with two topologies.
 Embedded cache topology supports very fast reading for high performing computing.
 The client-server topology supports very gut independent scaling of the application and cache